akashanand708/nodeserver_backend/README.md

           `updated_date` DATETIME NULL,
           `created_date` DATETIME NULL,
           PRIMARY KEY (`email`));
-3.
-# Proper error handling.
+## 4. Proper error handling.

-4.
-# nodemailer implemented for Reset Password.
+## 5. Nodemailer implemented for Reset Password.

-5.
-# For encryption/decryption, methods have been written in CRYPT.JS
+## 6.For encryption/decryption, methods have been written in CRYPT.JS

-6.
-# All APIs can be seen in SWAGGER DOCS on http://localhost:5001/api-docs/
+## 7.All APIs can be seen in SWAGGER DOCS on http://localhost:5001/api-docs/

 # Swagger configuration
 - After starting the server in development mode swagger can be run with this url.